-The 2011 series of disasters in Japan triggered much consternation among some people in America.
+The 2011 disasters in Japan triggered much anxiety among some people in America.
 This is curious considering how far removed we are from that experience.
 Thinking easily exaggerates (or minimizes) reality and makes matters feel even worse than they actually are, or vice versa.
 Media only adds to this by feeding our fears and needs.
-Essentially this is what sets us apart from other animals.
+The mind’s ability to skew our perception of reality definitely sets us apart from other animals.

 Worry makes it worse

-It’s a little different for people actually experiencing disaster.
+Of course, it’s different for people actually experiencing disaster.
 Theirs is a visceral sense: feeling of shock, loss, discomfort, and fear directly resulting from a physical experience.
 Any animal, including us, would feel this way faced with similar circumstances.
-Where we part company with the animals is in imagined fear of loss and discomfort which causes worry and stress.
+Where we part company with the animals is in imagined fear of loss and discomfort, which causes worry and stress.

-I was dumbfounded today to hear about a friend, arriving from Japan, who had her sandwich confiscated by US customs due to radiation fears.
+I was surprised to hear about a friend, arriving from Japan, who had her sandwich confiscated by US customs due to radiation fears.
 Such irrational, not scientifically supportable fear of radiation also resulted in panic purchasing of potassium iodide by some Californians.
-This feels understandable.
-However, to see this at the official level feels much less forgivable.
 Once I would have just thought, “Those idiots”.
 Now I recognize it is all of us… “We idiots”, which is humbling.
 Our self-image is very much out-of-sync with the animal we truly are.

 Curiously, whenever we feel doubt, the mind invariably imagines the worst case to be the probable one.
-Ironically, the worst case is usually not the case!
+This must be an innate failsafe—“Better safe than sorry” — emotional bias.
+Naturally, the worst case is usually not the case!
 My mother’s state of mind whenever her cat failed to return home at night exemplifies this.
 She would fret and worry that he’d been run over or what not.
 Every time he’d return home the next morning.
 Yet, every next time he’d stay out, she would always imagine the worst.
 I’d remind her of how he’d always return, and how he was undoubtedly “out on the town”.
 Nevertheless, evidence and reason were impotent; emotion rules the day.

 Don’t worry, plan wisely